 Clean Air Zones are areas where targeted action is taken to improve air quality.
 They are being introduced nationally to reduce levels of nitrogen dioxide.

-Southampton City Council and New Forest District Council have been asked by Government to assess the need for a Clean Air Zone in Southampton and are working together to submit separate business cases to Government to improve air quality.
+Southampton City Council and New Forest District Council have been asked by Government to assess the need for a Clean Air Zone in Southampton and are working together to submit separate business plans to Government to improve air quality.

-Over a period of 12 weeks Southampton City Council and New Forest District Council consulted the public and key stakeholders on proposals for a Clean Air Zone.
+Over a period of 12 weeks, Southampton City Council and New Forest District Council consulted the public and key stakeholders on proposals for a Clean Air Zone.
 Thank you to all those that took part.

-As well as the consultation, Southampton City Council and New Forest District Council have commissioned extensive transport and air quality modelling work from independent consultants to inform a technical assessment that will be an integral part of each council’s clean air business case to Government.
+As well as the consultation, Southampton City Council and New Forest District Council have commissioned extensive transport and air quality modelling work from independent consultants to inform a technical assessment that will be an integral part of each council’s clean air business plan to Government.

-Southampton City Council will submit their business case to Government by 31 January 2019 for approval.
-Prior to this the business case will be discussed at a meeting of the Overview and Scrutiny Panel on 16 January 2019, and then a decision will be taken at a special Cabinet meeting on 22 January 2019.
+Southampton City Council will submit their business plan to Government by 31 January 2019 for approval.
+Prior to this the business plan will be discussed at a meeting of the Overview and Scrutiny Panel on 16 January 2019, and then a decision will be taken at a special Cabinet meeting on 22 January 2019.
 In order to provide maximum space for stakeholders and interested groups to attend, the special Cabinet meeting will be held in the Southampton Guildhall, rather than the council chamber.